rachitkakkar/lasa-surveyor-website/content/posts/2024-11-05-election/index.md

 > [Trump] is a convicted felon, sexual abuser, and unconstitutional wannabe fascist who, if elected, will do anything it takes to bring down democracy and this nation as a whole.

-A stark political divide emerged between students who were for Trump versus Kamala.
+A stark political divide emerged between students who were for Trump versus Harris.
 Both argued that the end of our democratic society would come close if the opposing candidate were to be elected.

 > As a Christian first and nationalist second it is the duty of all Christians to vote for candidates who will support Christian values instead of promoting the further deterioration of our society.